ayoayco/blog/_posts/2019-10-04-google-firebase-overview.md

 image-attrib: "https://firebase.google.com"
 ---

-<span class="first-letter">R</span>ecently, I've been looking into some of the latest ways we can quickly spin up a backend system for an app prototype.
+Recently, I've been looking into some of the latest ways we can quickly spin up a backend system for an app prototype.

 I didn't really expect it to be so hard but, to my surprise, the sheer number of available options can really be overwhelming.